Michael A. Taylor Player Props: Twins vs. Blue Jays

-The Minnesota Twins, including Michael A. Taylor (.310 batting average in his past 10 games), battle starting pitcher Trevor Richards and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+The Minnesota Twins, including Michael A. Taylor (.353 on-base percentage in past 10 games, 82 points above season-long percentage), battle starting pitcher Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-He racked up three RBI (going 1-for-3 with a home run) in his last game against the Blue Jays.
+In his last game he had a one-hit showing (1-for-4) against the Blue Jays.

 Michael A. Taylor Game Info & Props vs. the Blue Jays